How long have you had migraine and what type of migraine do you have?

 Migraleve did nothing as far as I can tell.
 (Note, Migraleve not available in New Zealand).
 Rizamelt did nothing as far as I can tell.
 Systemic antifungals did nothing as far as I can tell.
 Paracetamol and Ibuprofen don’t seem to be able to dent the pain, nine times out of ten.

-I once took sumatriptan with aura and the headache did not materialise, but I have occasionally had headache-less aura migraine, so I don’t know if it worked or not.
+I once took sumatriptan with aura and the headache did not materialise, but I have occasionally had headache-less aura migraines, so I don’t know if it worked or not.
 I took one yesterday and it did not stop the migraine (which I still have).

 I’ve tried exclusion diets, giving up caffeine and so on, when younger.
 This didn’t work for me.